android/nowinandroid/docs/ArchitectureLearningJourney.md

 ### Processing user interactions

-User actions are communicated from UI elements to view models using regular method invocations.
+User actions are communicated from UI elements to ViewModels using regular method invocations.
 These methods are passed to the UI elements as lambda expressions.

 **Example: Following a topic**

 The `InterestsScreen` takes a lambda expression named `followTopic` which is supplied from `InterestsViewModel.followTopic`.
 Each time the user taps on a topic to follow this method is called.
-The view model then processes this action by informing the topics repository.
+The ViewModel then processes this action by informing the topics repository.

 ## Further reading